emiliozim/Assignment2DataaccessSQL/README.md

 - Delete assistent
 - Diagram database
 ## Installation Appendex A
-Run it in SSMS
+Run it in SSMS, then execute the scripts.
-The execute the scripts

 ## Description Appendex B
 A console app that connects to a database and